Messapians: Name

+The Messapic tribal name Kalabroi/Calabri has been connected to the Dardanian Galabroi/Galabri in the Balkans.

 History

-Origins

-The origin of the Messapii is debated.
-The most credited theory is that they came from Illyria as one of the Illyrian tribes who settled in Apulia and that they emerged as a sub-tribe distinct from the rest of the Iapyges.
-It seems that the Iapyges spread northwards from the Salento.
+Emergence

+Recent archaeological evidence dating to the period between 1700 BCE and 1400 BCE in the post-Cetina horizon confirms trans-Adriatic migrations from the Western Balkans to southeastern Italy, which brought a Western Paleo-Balkan language to Apulia.
+However, the way in which Proto-Messapic speakers spread in Apulia and which pre-Indo-European languages that had existed in the region were thereby assimilated or displaced is still unknown.
+Developing their own identity, the Messapians emerged as a sub-tribe distinct from the rest of the Iapygians (Messapic-speakers) in the Iron Age.

 The pre-Italic settlement of Gnatia was founded in the fifteenth century BC during the Bronze Age.
 It was captured and settled by the Iapyges, as they occupied large tracts of territory in Apulia.
-The Messapii developed a distinct identity from the Iapyges.
 Rudiae was first settled from the late ninth or early eighth centuries BC.
 In the late sixth century BC, it developed into a much more important settlement.
 It flourished under the Messapii, but after their defeat by Rome it dwindled and became a small village.
 The nearby Lupiae (Lecce) flourished at its expense.
 The Messapi did not have a centralised form of government.
 Their towns were independent city-states.
 They had trade relationships with the Greek cities of Magna Graecia.